Maui No Ka 'Oi Soccer Tournament

 The team in each age group, which compiles the highest number of sportsmanship points, will receive a Sportsmanship cup, medal or plaque.

-ON FRIDAY, JUNE 15, 2018, ALL PLAYERS ARE WELCOME TO
+ON FRIDAY, JUNE 14, 2019, ALL PLAYERS ARE WELCOME TO

 THE MAIN PAVILLION TO RECEIVE FREE ICE CREAM!

 1. The referee shall evaluate the conduct of the teams, players, coaches and supporters for each and every game.
 These evaluations will be made on the game card.
 The Tournament Staff will tabulate the evaluations.